Yonder Mountain String Band: History

 From 1999 to 2001 they performed as one of the many attractions at NedFest, a music festival held in the band's hometown.
 By 2000, the group was also playing larger venues, such as The Fillmore in San Francisco, California.
 In 2005, their recording of "Think for Yourself" was included on the album This Bird Has Flown – A 40th Anniversary Tribute to the Beatles' Rubber Soul.

 In 2008, the band performed at the 2008 Democratic National Convention in Denver.

-In 2010, it was revealed that Yonder Mountain would host a music festival at Mulberry Mountain in Ozark, Arkansas called Yonder Mountain's Harvest Festival.
+In 2010, Yonder Mountain decided to host a music festival at Mulberry Mountain in Ozark, Arkansas called Yonder Mountain's Harvest Festival.
 This is the same site where the larger Wakarusa festival is held and where the previous Mulberry Mountain Harvest Fest was held.
 In 2011, the festival's headliners included Bela Fleck and the Flecktones, the Simcha Aknin Band, Railroad Earth and the Emmitt-Nershi Band.

 In April 2014, Austin left the band due to "creative differences and conflicting career goals".
 After touring with the band since Austin's departure, fiddle player Allie Kral and mandolin player Jake Jolliff became official members of Yonder Mountain String Band in May 2015.
 In 2020, multi-instrumentalist/mandolinist Nick Piccininni joined after playing with the madgrass group Floodwood.

-Their 2022 album Get Yourself Outside is a nominee for the 2023 Grammy for Best Bluegrass Album.
+Their 2022 album Get Yourself Outside was a nominee for the 2023 Grammy for Best Bluegrass Album.